 7 FREE Things to Do in Whitefish, Montana

-Whitefish is the little town I have called home for more than 20- years.
-I love to explore, hike, paddle and more.
-Being a local, I know the best things to do with your family or your sweetheart and guess what?
-It doesn’t always involve pulling out your credit card.
-Here are my 7 FREE things to do while visiting Whitefish and the surrounding areas.
+Whitefish is the little town I have called home for more than 20+years.
+I love to explore, hike, paddle and more, and as a local, I know the best things to do with your family, your sweetheart or own your own.
+Whether you are here for a weekend or a whole summer, these are my favorite ways to enjoy everything Whitefish and the surrounding area has to offer: no credit card required.

 1. Explore Downtown-

 The shops, bakeries, bars and restaurants in downtown Whitefish are some of the most unique shops you’ll find anywhere.
 Be it a custom cowgirl hat at Kemosabe or our incredible blue art galleries, just window shopping and exploring the shops. is a great way to unwind before dinner.
 My favorite stores include, Mum’s Flowers, Trovare Kitchen shop, Dick Idol Gallery, Sage & Cedar, FOR Art Gallery, Clydesdale Creamery, Sweet Peaks, Heritage Knife Shop, Fleur Bakery, The Toggery, Bookworks and so many more.
-Pick up some Pine & Palm Kitchen products at Trovare.
+Pick up some Wild Montana Foods products at Trovare.

 2. Whitefish Farmer’s Market-